 If you are a paid in full credit card user, your Credit Card Payment category Available should always match the account balance owed.
-If it doesn’t, budget more to the category until it matches like the screenshot below:
+If it doesn’t, assign more to the category until it matches, like in the screenshot below:

-If you aren’t able to budget for the full starting balance of your credit card and all of your current month's expenses, you might be riding the credit card float.
+If you aren’t able to assign enough for the full starting balance of your credit card and all of your current month's expenses with the cash in your accounts, you might be riding the credit card float.